pebble8888/smartgrep/README.md

 Usage (smartgrep.vim command)
 =======
-Always git and mercurial repository auto detection works.
+Git and mercurial repository auto detection works by default setting.
 If you don't want to use auto detection,
 define g:smartgrep_basedir in your .vimrc file.
     example: